Wednesday, August 10, 2011

 Pearls: You obviously enjoy it and are amazing at it, but what got you into it?

-Marie: I began organizing in 1986 when I began teaching organization classes at mcr02local community center.
+Marie: I began organizing in 1986 when I began teaching organization classes at local community center.
 Since then I teach, write, and do personal organization coaching.
 I’ve seen a lot of rubble, trash, and treasures.
 I’ve helped people decide what can go, what must go, and what can and should be saved.

 Pearls: Of all the areas to be organized… self, family, home… which do you think it most important, and why?